kubernetes/enhancements/keps/sig-network/2091-cluster-network-policy/README.md

-We evaluated the possibility of solving the administrator use cases by introducing a single resource, similar to the proposed ClusterNetworkPolicy resource, as opposed to the proposed two resources, ClusterNetworkPolicy and DefaultNetworkPolicy.
+We evaluated the possibility of solving the administrator use cases by introducing a single resource, similar to the proposed ClusterNetworkPolicy resource, as opposed to the proposed two resources, ClusterNetworkPolicy and ClusterDefaultNetworkPolicy.
 This alternate proposal was a hybrid approach, where in the ClusterNetworkPolicy resource (introduced in the proposal) would include additional fields called `defaultIngress` and `defaultEgress`.
 These defaultIngress/defaultEgress fields would be similar in structure to